 When possible, the diagnosis is confirmed by genetic testing.
 Prenatal genetic testing can be offered to women considering pregnancy if they have a family history of CD40 ligand deficiency.
 Genetic testing of other relatives is not routinely done.

 Other laboratory findings include a reduced number of memory B cells (CD27) and absence of class-switched memory B cells (IgD-CD27).

-Patients with the X-linked form or CD40 mutations are given trimethoprim/sulfamethoxazole to prevent P. jirovecii infection, and environmental precautions are taken to reduce the risk of Cryptosporidium infection (see Overview of Gastroenteritis: Prevention).
-However, because the prognosis is poor, hematopoietic stem cell transplantation is preferred if an HLA-identical sibling donor is available.
+Patients with the X-linked form or CD40 mutations are given prophylactic trimethoprim/sulfamethoxazole to prevent P. jirovecii infection, and environmental precautions are taken to reduce the risk of Cryptosporidium infection (see Gastroenteritis: prevention Prevention Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+Most cases are infectious, although gastroenteritis may occur after ingestion of drugs, medications... read more ).
+However, because the prognosis is poor, hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more , which can be curative, is preferred if an human leukocyte antigen (HLA)-identical sibling donor is available.

 |Primsol, Proloprim, TRIMPEX